top of page

 GDPR isn’t about paperwork for the sake of it.
 It’s about:

-• Trust with customers
+• Trust with customers.

-• Professional credibility
+• Professional credibility.

-• Reducing risk as your business grows
+• Reducing risk as your business grows.

 Conclusion

-EU GDPR & UK GDPR are like two versions of the same rulebook, used in different places.
-For most SMEs, compliance looks the same in practice
+EU GDPR and UK GDPR are like two versions of the same rulebook, used in different places.
+For most SMEs, compliance looks the same in practice; what changes is who you’re responsible to.

 If you build your data protection properly from the start, scaling across the UK and EU becomes much simpler, cheaper, and far less stressful.